 Focusing on the areas of nutrition, physical activity, and tobacco exposure, the NHLBI recommends prevention and treatment guidelines for children of all ages.
 You can play an integral role at home by:

-In addition to these lifestyle changes, the doctor may need to prescribe medicine if your child is diagnosed with a condition like high blood pressure or high cholesterol.
+In addition to these lifestyle changes, the doctor may need to prescribe medication if your child is diagnosed with a condition like high blood pressure or high cholesterol.
 No matter what your child’s age or risk factors, there are ways to make each day healthier.
-Creating routines that focus on good nutrition, exercise, and healthy habits—like not smoking—can help your child set the stage for a long life and a strong heart.
+Creating routines that focus on good nutrition, exercise, and healthy habits can help your child set the stage for a long life and a strong heart.

 American Council on Exercise

 Childhood obesity facts.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/healthyyouth/obesity/facts.htm.
 Updated February 27, 2014.
 Accessed May 6, 2014.

 Cholesterol and atherosclerosis in children.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/GettingHealthy/NutritionCenter/Cholesterol-and-Atherosclerosis-in-Children_UCM_305952_Article.jsp.
 Updated August 7, 2012.
 Accessed May 6, 2014.

 Expert panel on integrated guidelines for cardiovascular health and risk reduction in children and adolescents: summary report.
 National Heart Lung and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/guidelines/cvd_ped/summary.htm.
 Published 2012.
 Accessed May 6, 2014.